pmbaumgartner/text-feat-lib/readme.md

 Text Features Library
 ------

-**Objective**: Provide a comprehensive list of tokenizers, features, and general NLTK things used for text analysis, with an initial focus on features used for twitter data.
+**Objective**: Provide a comprehensive list of tokenizers, features, and general NLP things used for text analysis, with an initial focus on features used for twitter data and sentiment analysis.

 **Packages Used**: `nltk`, `spacy`, `pandas`, `scikit-learn`